 Not all undergraduate degree programs include enough experience working directly with SAP software programs and applications.
 To supplement this training, some universities offer SAP certificate programs.
 Classes often cover software integration, business relations, customer service and third-party vendor product protocols.

 SAP Analyst Career Information

-According to the BLS, jobs for computer systems analysts were expected to grow by 21 percent between 2014 and 2024.
+According to the BLS, jobs for computer systems analysts were expected to grow faster than average by 9 percent between 2018 and 2028.
 However, these numbers only reflected projected job growth in the U.S. Since SAP software is used globally, there may be more job opportunities for analysts who are willing to travel.

 SAP analysts consider reoccurring problems within the structure of a business, brainstorm potential solutions and implement software changes.
 They also maintain systems by running scans and reconfiguring software as needed.
 Sometimes, analysts are responsible for ensuring that all applications and networks run in accordance with legal guidelines.

 Analysts also may be assigned to special projects, such as training employees to use new software applications.
 Some projects may require working with team members from various professional backgrounds.
 Once assigned to a project, analysts might participate in figuring out project details, writing up manuals and making budget projections.
 Analysts must present project plans for approval prior to starting the implementation process.